yashh017/DSA-practice/README.md

 - Math_or_basic

 ## Approach
-- Solving problems from LeetCode and other platforms
+- Solving problems from LeetCode.
-- Writing clean and optimized code
+- Writing clean and optimized code.
-- Adding time and space complexity in each solution

 ## Language Used